Mar 4, 2022

 NICK LANE: Professor of evolutionary biochemistry at University College London.

-NICK LANE: You know, going back to Frankenstein, the idea that you have electricity and lightning and you zap things and they come to life, they spring to life.
-And all you need is a lightning strike and lo and behold, you know, fast forward four billion years and we’ve got humans.
+NICK LANE: You know, going back to Frankenstein, the idea that you have electricity and lightning, and you zap things and they come to life, they spring to life.
+And all you need is a lightning strike, and lo and behold, you know, fast forward four billion years and we got humans.
 You know, if that doesn't persuade a 13-year-old, well good, because it doesn't persuade me either.

 LATIF: Huh.
 Why not?
-Like, what’s wrong with that?
+Like, what's wrong with it?

 NICK LANE: It's another 10 or 12 steps to make something living.

-LULU: To make an actual living thing that could make copies of itself, you need RNA and DNA and a cell membrane and all the intricate goodies inside.
+LULU: To make an actual living thing that can make copies of itself, you need RNA and DNA, and a cell membrane and all the intricate goodies inside.

 NICK LANE: This is asking a lot of spontaneous chemistry, that all of these steps should just happen without anything to direct it.

-CANDICE: How do you get from just a bunch of ingredients in a soup to, like, very structured very complicated life?
-That’s a very very far gap to jump.
+CANDICE: How do you get from just a bunch of ingredients in a soup to, like, very structured, complicated life?
+That's a very, very far gap to jump.

 LULU: I mean, Miller himself worried about this during his lifetime.

-LULU: As in the guy who helped discover little thing called DNA.
+LULU: As in the guy who helped discover a little thing called DNA.

 LULU: So this is a snippet from a call-in radio show where they are discussing what Francis Crick saw as a far more logical explanation of how life began.